godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 ------------------

 Running the editor is done by executing Godot with the ``-e`` flag.
-This must be done from within the project directory or a subdirectory, otherwise the command is ignored and the Project Manager appears.
+This must be done from within the project directory or by setting the project path as explained above, otherwise the command is ignored and the Project Manager appears.

 ::

     godot -e

+When passing in the full path to the ``project.godot`` file, the ``-e`` flag may be omitted.

 If a scene has been created and saved, it can be edited later by running the same code with that scene as argument.